konfuzio-ai/konfuzio-sdk/docs/sdk/configuration_reference.md

 ### 4. Usage

-The following code snipped serves as a quick example for the SDK usage.
+The following code snippet serves as a quick example for the SDK usage.

 ```python
 from konfuzio_sdk.data import Project